What is a 401(k), and why you need a Bitcoin 401(k) Plan

 The idea of a Bitcoin 401(k) is something few could imagine a few years ago.
 Retirement accounts are as mainstream as they come.
 The fact that it is possible to now save for retirement by investing in Bitcoin is a testament to its continual ascension to the status of a great asset class.

 Mining Bitcoin directly is another way to be part of this digital revolution and even a proven way of saving on taxes.
 Bitcoin mining is an open, competitive process by which new coins are created every 10 minutes or so.
-Anyone can participate in Bitcoin mining and earn consistent passive crypto income.
+It is free.
+Anyone can participate in Bitcoin mining and make money.

 Purchasing Bitcoin mining equipment is a direct way to go about it.
 However, since the equipment needs cheap power and cooling, it is better to utilize the services of a reputable and trusted hosting company located in zones with strong regulations aimed to protect the customer.